logo

 TIL: Nuclear Waste Could Power the World for 72 Years | Today I Learned

-29K views • almost 9 years ago
+29K views • about 9 years ago

 National Geographic Emerging Explorer Leslie Dewan is helping to revolutionize the nuclear power industry by designing a safer, more efficient alternative to today’s reactors. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Conventional nuclear reactors only use about 3 to 4 percent of uranium’s accessible energy.
 The energy left behind is what makes conventional nuclear waste—radioactive for hundreds of thousands of years—so dangerous.
 Extracting more of the available energy reduces the radioactive lifetime of the waste.
 To this end, Dewan is helping to develop techniques that extract 96 percent of the available energy.
 TIL: Nuclear Waste Could Power the World for 72 Years | Today I Learned https://youtu.be/G0g_K1vYJZU National Geographic https://www.youtube.com/natgeo